menu

 Who says you need to go all the way to Utah for cool rock formations?
 Devils Kitchen is Grand Junction’s own sandstone playground.
 The hike up to Devils Kitchen begins on a well-maintained trail leading away from the parking lot.
 The initial stretch of trail is wide, easy hiking with trail signs at each junction that will point you in the direction of Devils Kitchen.

 The majority of the trail is easy to hike, but there’s a short climb to actually get up to the Devils Kitchen rock formation at the end.
 Once you’re at the top there are a lot of interesting nooks and crannies to explore.
-Hiking up to Devils Kitchen can be as easy or adventurous as you want it to be, which makes it a great option whether you’re exploring with young kids or are looking for a quick after work hike with great views.
+Hiking up to Devils Kitchen can be as easy or adventurous as you want it to be, which makes it a great option for beginner hikers or folks exploring with young kids.

 A couple wearing hiking gear including winter hats, a periwinkle jacket, and orange pullover stands on a sandstone rock with a canyon behind them at Devils Kitchen in Colorado National Monument.